eggheadio-projects/gatsby-theme-authoring-notes/06-display-sorted-data-with-use-static-query-in-gatsby.md

 **[📹 Video](https://egghead.io/lessons/gatsby-display-sorted-data-with-usestaticquery-in-gatsby)**

 ## Showing Event Data
-Our goal now is to display event data on our page.
+Our goal now is to *display event data on our page*.

 In events.js:
 ```javascript